josephamcdonald/Newzy/README.md

 ## Acknowledgements

-The [News API](https://newsapi.org/) is the great resource supplying this news app.
+The [News API](https://newsapi.org/) is the great resource supplying this app.

 The theme is inspired from the [New Zealand All-of-Government Brand](https://www.ssc.govt.nz/govt-brand).